What is Mining in Star Citizen?

 Extraction is the process of gathering the precious elements from the rubble left behind after successfully fracturing your targeted rock, and loading those elements into your ship.
 Rocks that your ship's HUD highlights with a purple glow are ready for immediate extraction.
 Bigger rocks highlighted in yellow need to be fractured again before they can be extracted.

 How to Mine

-- Once you've landed your Prospector on a planet or moon, Press Tab to activate Scanning Mode.
+- Upon approaching an asteroid cluster, or the surface of a planet or moon, hit the Tab key to activate Scanning Mode.

 - Click and hold the left mouse button for around two seconds and then release the left mouse button to send out a pulse.
 This pulse will highlight all of the mineable rocks in your vicinity.

 - Upon settling on a rock to mine, press M to enter Mining Mode.

 - Now that you're in mining mode, set your targeting reticle on the rock you're preparing to mine to have your ship analyze the rock and provide you with additional information concerning its composition, resistance, and instability.